 We are a member-supported, private, non-profit 501 (c)(3) organization, incorporated on April 15, 1977.
 Our EIN number is 03-0264836.
 View our latest financial summary, our IRS 990 Form, or request a copy of audited financial statements by contacting our headquarters at (802) 223-5234.

-We are accepting applications for the position of President.
+We are currently accepting applications for two positions: President and Legal Assistant.
 Learn more.

 A leisurely walk on the trails and through the woods to highlight forest management and habitat...August 26 @ 11:00 am - 3:00 pm

 A two-hour hike along the Richmond Ridge following the VAST trail to a beautiful view of the mountai...August 27 @ 1:00 pm - 3:00 pm